NBC Saturday Night at the Movies

-NBC Saturday Night at the Movies was the first TV show to broadcast in color relatively recent feature films from major studios.
+NBC Saturday Night at the Movies was the first television show to broadcast in color relatively recent feature films from major studios.
 The series premiered on September 23, 1961, and ran until October 1978, spawning many imitators.
-Previously, television stations had been only been able to show older, low-budget, black-and-white films that wouldn't be shown at movie theaters.
+Television stations had previously only been able to show older, low-budget, black-and-white films.
 In the late 1970s, competition from cable television and home video led to a decline in viewership.

 History

 Background and early history

-In the early days of television, major studios were reluctant to release films on TV, and those films that were released were usually low-budget B films or older black-and-white academy ratio films, that had lost much of their value to the theaters, with the notable exceptions of some of Walt Disney's films and The Wizard of Oz (1939).
-Those films became standard fare for independent stations and the non-prime time schedules of the network affiliates by the late 1950s.
-A gentleman's agreement between the top studios limited the exhibition to films made before 1948, which excluded most shot in CinemaScope and color – features which audiences had grown to expect.
-However, by the late 1950s, major studios had begun to soften their stance.
+During the early days of television, the major studios were hesitant to release their films on TV.
+The movies that did make it to television were usually low-budget B movies or older black-and-white academy ratio films that had already lost their value in theaters, with the notable exceptions of some of Walt Disney's films and The Wizard of Oz (1939).
+These films were mostly aired on local TV stations or during non-prime time schedules by the late 1950s.
+To avoid competition, the top studios had an unwritten agreement that limited the exhibition of films made after 1948, which excluded most films shot in CinemaScope and color – features that audiences had come to expect.
+Nevertheless, by the late 1950s, the major studios started to loosen their stance and began releasing more recent movies on television.

-By the early 1970s, the gap between a film's theatrical release and its debut on television was decidedly longer.
+During the early 1970s, there was a significantly longer period of time between when a movie was initially shown in theaters and when it was first broadcast on television.
+This delay was more pronounced compared to previous years, indicating a shift in the distribution and consumption of films during that time.
+Perhaps, this change in release schedules was due to a growing demand for films on TV or the emergence of alternative modes of film distribution.
+Regardless of the reason, it highlights the evolution of the film industry and its response to changing audience preferences.
 Between 1954 and 1972, a theatrical motion picture (even a relatively recent one) had to wait as many as 12 years (as in the case of the 1959 Ben-Hur) before it turned up on the home screen.

 A short-lived black-and-white ABC-TV series entitled Famous Film Festival, which featured British films made in the 1940s and early 1950s, premiered in the fall of 1955.
 In 1957, ABC broadcast Hollywood Film Theater, which also featured some pre-1948 films produced by RKO Radio Pictures.
 RKO decided to sell some of their better pre-1948 movies to ABC while other films would be syndicated to local TV stations.
 Films in both series were shown in a ninety-minute time slot, which meant that some of the films had to either be severely edited or shown in two parts.
 NBC Saturday Night at the Movies was the first network movie anthology series to run two hours (and occasionally longer), so that almost all of the films could be shown in one evening, the films being edited (especially in later years) only to remove objectionable content.